Prague Museum – The Czech National Museum

 My Experience At The Prague National Museum

-The museum is huge and there is lots to see.
-History of the Czech lands, a big stuffed Mammoth, rows and rows of geological, paleontological, and zoological exhibits.
+The museum is huge and there are lots to see.
+The history of the Czech lands, a big stuffed Mammoth, rows and rows of geological, paleontological, and zoological exhibits are just a few examples.
 I remember spending a whole hour looking at rocks and fossilized jelly fish.
 By the end of the visit, my legs felt like I had been carrying a bag of potatoes on my back all day.
-My lower back hurt and my throat was dry.
-Standard symptoms of spending a whole afternoon looking at artifacts behind glass.
+My lower back hurt and my throat was dry, standard symptoms of spending a whole afternoon looking at artifacts behind glass.

-I have been to the museum but I do not need to go there again any time soon.
+I have been to the museum but I do not need to go there again anytime soon.
 It is interesting but only if you are interested in Czech history, rocks, and dead animals.
-If these thing do not interest you then there is no point spending an afternoon of your vacation in the museum.
-You can get the most out of the museum simply by admiring it from the outside and walking into the front door and gazing at the spectacular main hall with its high ceilings and royal red carpeted staircases.
+If these things do not interest you, there is no point in spending an afternoon of your vacation in the museum.
+You can get the most out of the museum simply by admiring it from the outside and walking into the front door and gazing at the spectacular main hall with its high ceilings and royal red-carpeted staircases.